slconrad/SeedBox-Project/README.md

 🎛️ Seedbox Control Panel (Beta)
-A lightweight, unified dashboard to manage your media stack.
+This is a lightweight, unified dashboard to manage your media stack.
 Start, stop, and monitor Sonarr, Radarr, and your Torrent Client (qBittorrent/Transmission) from a single interface.

 ⚠️ Beta Warning: This project is currently in early development.
 Features may be unstable.
 Please report any bugs in the Issues tab.